Phragmén's voting rules: Round 6

 The final committee is a,b,c; d,e; g.
 Note that each "party" is represented approximately in proportion to its size: 3 candidates for 31 voters, 2 candidates for 21 voters, and 1 candidate for 11 voters.

+Small, non-{party-list}

-As an example without a party structure consider the following instance with 4 candidates, denoted by a,b,c,d, and 5 voters with approval sets 1: a; 2: b; 3: b and c; 4: a,b, and c; 5: d.
+As an example without a party structure, consider the following instance with 4 candidates, denoted by a,b,c,d, and 5 voters with approval sets 1: a; 2: b; 3: b and c; 4: a,b, and c; 5: d.

+Round 1

+Again, let candidates be given a score equal to the reciprocal of the number of approvers.
+We get the following: